How to Replace a Toilet Handle in 10 Minutes

 Toilet handles have a long arm that goes inside the toilet tank, about half the length of the toilet tank.
 A lift chain connects the toilet handle arm to the toilet flapper.

-After you have released the flushing handle the lift chain slacks off and the flapper falls back to position therefore allowing the tank to refill.
+After you have released the flushing handle, the lift chain slacks off, and the flapper falls back into position, allowing the tank to refill.

-A toilet handle is usually tightened to the toilet from the inside of the tank using a lock nut that is reverse-threaded.
+A toilet handle is usually tightened to the toilet from inside the tank using a reverse-threaded lock nut.
 Loosen this nut with a wrench and pull out the toilet handle and its arm.
 Replace it with the new toilet handle and tighten it in place.

 Prior to replacing the toilet handle, you may need t turn off the water supply to the toilet and drain the tank.